 It’s one of the most vivid signs of spring.
-Swathes of bright blues, yellows, purples, pinks and reds spread their way across Scotland, brightening up the dullest of days.
+Swathes of bright yellows, purples, pinks and reds spread their way across Scotland, brightening up the dullest of days.
 That’s right folks, its rhododendron time!

 See all Scottish Rhododendron Festival events now.
-Here are a few highlights:
+Here are just a few highlights:

 With a ruined castle overlooking a beautiful walled garden, two lochs and an abundance of resident wildlife, the grounds at Castle Kennedy are a very special place indeed.
-They’ve been planting an impressive collection of trees and plants here for over 300 years, and their displays of rhodos and azaleas are not to be missed this season.
+They’ve been planting an impressive collection of trees and plants here for over 300 years, and their displays of rhododendrons and azaleas are not to be missed this season.

 On a cheerful spring day in the capital, what could beat a visit to the Royal Botanic Garden Edinburgh?
 This iconic garden has studied the cultivation and conservation of rhododendrons in their natural habitats for many years.
 Take a stroll with a knowledgeable garden guide and admire the 260 exotic species which thrive inside the glasshouses.

 How are you celebrating the springtime joys of #rhodofest?
 Share all your pictures with us on Twitter, Facebook and Instagram and visit Discover Scottish Gardens for more information about where to see rhododendrons this season.